4minitz/4minitz/doc/admin/adminguide.md

 #### Backup of MongoDB data
 You may create a backup of your MongoDB database like so:
-1. Install the monddb client tools (incl. mongodump)
+1. Install the mongodb client tools (incl. mongodump)
 1. mongodump -h 127.0.0.1 --port 3101 -d meteor
 1. zip -r backup-4minitz-$(date +%Y-%m-%d_%H%M%S) ./dump